root-project/root/tree/ntuple/v7/doc/architecture.md

 The RNTuple classes are organized in layers: the storage layer, the primitives layer, the logical layer and the event iteration layer.
-Most classes in the storage layer and the primitives layer are in the `ROOT::Internal` namespace, with the notable exception of the descriptor classes (`RNTupleDescriptor`, `RFieldDescriptor`, etc.).
+Most classes in the storage layer and the primitives layer are in the `ROOT::Internal` namespace (non-public interfaces), with the notable exception of the descriptor classes (`RNTupleDescriptor`, `RFieldDescriptor`, etc.).
 Most classes in the upper layers provide public interfaces.